arunoda/meteor-up-legacy/README.md

 #### Production Quality Meteor Deployments

 Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
-It supports any Open Solaris or Debian/Ubuntu 12.04 or higher servers.
+It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
+(PRs are welcome)

 **Table of Contents**